Public Health Programs - Registration

 - Accepted students receive an acceptance letter from Admissions with Student I.D., assigned advisor, and other registration information.

-- Accepted students fill out enrollment form in the application to accept, not accept or defer the offer of acceptance.
+- Accepted students fill out acceptance form to accept, not accept or defer the offer of acceptance.

-- New students who have received letters of acceptance from the Admissions Office, who do not have pending financial aid, and who are not on international visas, may register during the scheduled mail-in registration period.
+- New students who have received letters of acceptance from the Admissions Office, who do not have pending financial aid, and who are not on international visas, may register at any time during the scheduled registration period.